twboom/SynthQuencer/README.md

 I'm currently in the process of rewriting the *entire* app, so stay tuned for updates!

+## Rewrite
+I got stuck rewriting this, so I'm starting over from scratch.
+Again.
+This time I'll be limiting the scope quite a bit!
+So hopefully I will suceed this time!

 ## Information
 If you want to know more about how to use SynthQuencer, please take a look at our [wiki](https://synthquencer.thijsboom.com/wiki)!